Eucidaris tribuloides: Biology

 When its development is contrasted to the cidaroid sister subclass Euechinoidea, E. tribuloides becomes a very interesting organism from the standpoint of developmental and evolutionary biology.
 In euechinoid embryonic development, e.g. in the purple sea urchin, the micromeres comprise a set of four small cells that reside at the base of the vegetal plate.
 They are a "precociously invaginating lineage", meaning that they move into the blastocoel just prior to gastrulation; these four cells then eventually give rise to the larval skeleton.
 Similarly, E. tribuloides also possesses a larval skeleton that arises from a special lineage of cells.
 In contrast, however, the number and size of its micromeres can vary (from one to three), and they do not precociously invaginate; rather, they ingress during gastrulation and bud off from the tip of the growing archenteron.
-Although there are numerous molecular differences between the "spicule-forming cells" of E. tribuloides and the primary mesencyhme cells of euechinoids, these two cell lineages are thought to be homologous and have been contrasted in developmental evolution research.
+Although there are numerous molecular differences between the "spicule-forming cells" of E. tribuloides and the primary mesenchyme cells of euechinoids, these two cell lineages are thought to be homologous and have been contrasted in developmental evolution research.